 The licencing structure will mean you end up paying more.

 What we know:

 Overall, most customers will save something when migrating from Server.
 Depending on the size of your business and its needs, some customers will end up paying more, but the benefits of moving to Data Center should outway the additional outlay in the long run.
-Ideally, we recommend purchasing your Data Center licenses prior to 2 February 2021 when Atlassian will introduce a price increase.
+Ideally, we recommend purchasing your Data Center licences prior to 2 February 2021 when Atlassian will introduce a price increase.

-One reason it makes financial sense for Atlassian to keep Data Center alive and kicking is, unlike Server, Data Center requires a subscription license.
-While with Server you paid once for your license, and a smaller maintenance fee each year for upgrades and support if you wanted them, with Data Center you pay the full price every year if you want to keep using your Atlassian products.
+One reason it makes financial sense for Atlassian to keep Data Center alive and kicking is, unlike Server, Data Center requires a subscription licence.
+While with Server you paid once for your licence, and a smaller maintenance fee each year for upgrades and support if you wanted them, with Data Center you pay the full price every year if you want to keep using your Atlassian products.

 Migration can be confusing and complex – there’s lots to consider: stability, viability, cost, future innovations to name a few.
 At Adaptavist, we pride ourselves on helping organisations make milestone transitions, from mergers to migrations, taking the worry and workload off our customers’ shoulders, guiding them through the process, and ensuring the end result transforms their business for the better.